 Under the trust documents, we are required in some instances and have the option in other instances to purchase a mortgage loan from a pool.
 Moreover, under certain conditions, we have the right to require a mortgage loan seller to purchase a mortgage loan from a pool.
-In each instance, the purchase price for a mortgage loan will be equal to the stated principal balance of the loan plus one month's interest at the net interest rate for a fixed-rate loan or at the thencurrent net interest rate for an ARM loan.
+In each instance, the purchase price for a mortgage loan will be equal to the stated principal balance of the loan plus one month's interest at the net interest rate for a fixed-rate loan or at the then-current net interest rate for an ARM loan.
 The purchase of a mortgage loan will result in a prepayment of principal in full in the same manner as would a borrower's prepayment in full.
 See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT."

 The trust documents permit a trust to own real estate acquired as a result of a default ("real estate owned property" or "REO property").
-However, it is our practice to purchase a defaulted mortgage loan from the related trust before beginning foreclosure proceedings; we do not foreclose upon a mortgage loan in the name of the trust.
+However, it is our practice to purchase a defaulted mortgage loan from the related trust before foreclosure; we do not foreclose upon a mortgage loan in the name of the trust.
+Also, in the case of a deed-in-lieu of foreclosure, we are required to remove the related mortgage loan from the trust before title vests in the name of the trust.
 As a result, we do not anticipate that a trust will own REO at any time.